renovatebot/renovate/docs/usage/config-presets.md

 }
 ```

-Usually you want to validate the preset before blindly using it in your Renovate configuration.
+Usually you want to validate the preset before you put it in your Renovate configuration
-Here you can make use of templating to validate and load the preset on branch level:
+Here is an example of how you can use templating to validate and load the preset on a branch level:

 ```javascript
 // config.js